 While email can be a great tool for engaging with your employees and communicating relevant news and information, it’s all too easy for your staff to ignore company emails.
-After all, the average worker receives 87 emails a day!

 Sending too many internal emails or not paying enough attention to what you’re saying can turn employees off and disengage them.
 There are better ways to ensure that your emails actually accomplish what you want them to do.